 - Do they have liability and equipment insurance?
 If a memory card were to fail, data recovery services cost thousands of dollars to get back these precious images.
 Although this has NEVER happened in my career, the liability and equipment insurance that I carry gives me and my clients peace of mind should something unfortunate happen.
 The photographer should have two pro camera bodies (doesn't matter what brand) in case of a malfunction.

 - Take a look at the photographers website closely.
 Look at their presentation as well as the manner in which they show you their work.
 Is this person heavily invested in their art and their business?
 This will help determine whether or not they will be there for you in a year or six months from now.
 Will they be able to provide superior customer service?
 Yes, I have a Facebook Page just like everyone else, but I cannot provide my clients with the information they need with that alone.

-If you are in search of a wedding photographer in Northwest Indiana, Chicago or Michigan, simply fill out the contact form and set up a meeting.
-If my style is not to your suiting or I have your day booked, let me help you find a qualified professional so you can have great images to look back upon in 20 years.
+If you are in search of a wedding photographer in Northwest Indiana, Chicago or southwest Michigan, simply fill out the contact form and set up a meeting.
+If I have your day booked, let me help you find a qualified professional so you can have great images to look back upon in 20 years.
 Try to have fun in your wedding planning as well, don't get too stressed.
 Our All Day Coverage policy certainly takes the worry out of the photography part of your day.
 Have fun!!